Bile duct

 A bile duct is any of a number of long tube-like structures that carry bile, and is present in most vertebrates.
+The bile duct is separated into three main parts: the fundus (superior), the body (middle), and the neck (inferior).

 Bile is required for the digestion of food and is secreted by the liver into passages that carry bile toward the hepatic duct.
 It joins the cystic duct (carrying bile to and from the gallbladder) to form the common bile duct which then opens into the intestine.

 Structure

 The top half of the common bile duct is associated with the liver, while the bottom half of the common bile duct is associated with the pancreas, through which it passes on its way to the intestine.
 It opens into the part of the intestine called the duodenum via the ampulla of Vater.

 Segments

 The biliary tree (see below) is the whole network of various sized ducts branching through the liver.

 The path is as follows: bile canaliculi → canals of Hering → interlobular bile ducts → intrahepatic bile ducts → left and right hepatic ducts merge to form → common hepatic duct exits liver and joins → cystic duct (from gall bladder) forming → common bile duct → joins with pancreatic duct → forming ampulla of Vater → enters duodenum.